Olaf Scholz: Vice Chancellor and Minister of Finance (2018–2021)

-With France, Scholz drove efforts to introduce a global corporate minimum tax and new tax rules for tech giants.

-At the G7 summit in June 2021, the G7 agreed on a worldwide minimum tax proposed by Scholz of at least 15 per cent for multinational companies.
-The main reason why all G7 member states were in favour was that Scholz was able to convince US President Joe Biden, unlike his predecessor Donald Trump, of the minimum taxation.
-Also in June 2021, Scholz had the Federal Central Tax Office purchase information about potential tax evaders from Dubai.
-It is data from millions of German taxpayers and contains information on assets hidden from the tax authorities in Dubai.
-The data should serve to uncover cross-border tax offenses on a significant scale.
+At the G7 summit in June 2021, the G7 agreed on a global minimum corporate tax rate of at least 15%, which had been proposed by Scholz.
+Scholz is credited as having convinced President of the US Joe Biden to agree to the proposal, which his predecessor Donald Trump had been opposed to.
+Also in June 2021, Scholz oversaw the Federal Central Tax Office's purchase of information regarding German citizens using Dubai for tax avoidance and evasion.

-Scholz is criticized in the context of the bankruptcy of the payment service provider Wirecard, as there have been serious misconduct by the Federal Financial Supervisory Authority (BaFin).
-Critics complain that the Federal Ministry of Finance is responsible for monitoring BaFin.
-During Scholz's time in office, the Ministry of Finance was one of the subjects of parliamentary inquiry into the so-called Wirecard scandal, in the process of which Scholz denied any responsibility but replaced regulator BaFin's president Felix Hufeld and vowed to strengthen financial market supervision.
+Scholz was criticized in the context of the Wirecard scandal; serious misconduct by the Federal Financial Supervisory Authority (BaFin), which is under the responsibility of the Federal Ministry of Finance, is alleged to have contributed to the longevity of the fraudulent business.
+During Scholz's time in office, the Ministry of Finance was one of the subjects of parliamentary inquiry into the scandal, but Scholz has denied any personal responsibility.
+Having vowed to strengthen financial market supervision, he replaced BaFin president Felix Hufeld.

-Candidate for party co-leadership, 2019
+Candidate for SPD co-leadership (2019)

 In June 2019, Scholz initially ruled out a candidacy for the party co-leadership following the resignation of Andrea Nahles.
-He explained that a simultaneous activity as Federal Minister of Finance and leader was "not possible in terms of time".
-In August Scholz announced that he wanted to run for party chairmanship in a duo with Klara Geywitz.
-He justified this with the fact that many of those he considered suitable did not run for office and a resulting responsibility.
-The team of Klara Geywitz and Olaf Scholz received after the first round of the membership decision on 26 October 2019, with 22.7 percent, the highest share of the six candidate duos standing for election.
-It qualified for the runoff election with the second-placed team Saskia Esken and Norbert Walter-Borjans, which received 21.0 percent of the vote.
+He explained that a simultaneous activity as Federal Minister of Finance and party leader was "not possible in terms of time".
+However, in August, Scholz announced his intention to run for party chairmanship with Klara Geywitz.
+He said that many of his preferred candidates had not run for office, expressing a sense of "responsibility".
+Of the six candidate duos standing for election, the Geywitz-Scholz due received the most votes in the first round of the membership elections on 26 October 2019, with 22.7%.
+They qualified for the runoff election with the second-placed team Saskia Esken and Norbert Walter-Borjans, which had received 21.0% of the vote.

-On 30 November 2019, it was announced that Esken and Walter-Borjans had received 53.1 percent of the vote in the runoff election, Geywitz and Scholz only 45.3 percent.
+On 30 November 2019, it was announced that Esken and Walter-Borjans had received 53.1% of the vote in the runoff election, with Geywitz and Scholz only receiving 45.3%.
 This was seen as an upset victory for the left-wing of the SPD, including skeptics of the grand coalition with the CDU.
 Esken and Walter-Borjans were little-known to the public at large, Esken being a backbencher in the Bundestag and Walter-Borjans being the former Minister of Finance of North Rhine-Westphalia from 2010 to 2017.
 Scholz on the other hand had the backing of much of the party establishment.